myGrid/methodbox/readme.txt

 = SOLR setup

 MethodBox uses the Sunspot plugin to drive SOLR (http://outoftime.github.com/sunspot/).
 By default the config and index will be saved in the rails root in a directory called 'solr'.
 If you want it to store things in a different place then copy the config/sunspot_example.yml to config/sunspot.yml and change the file paths inside it to the correct places.
-Start solr with rake sunspot:solr:start, for production add "RAILS_ENV=production" to the end.
+Start solr with rake sunspot:solr:start, for production add "Rails.env=production" to the end.
 To stop use rake sunspot:solr:stop and to reindex use rake sunspot:reindex.
 You could also install it in tomcat, see http://wiki.apache.org/solr/SolrTomcat.
 It seems to work better adding the solr-home parameter to the appropriate place in the tomcat/webapps/solr/WEB-INF/web.xml .
 You will also need to copy the conf files from the sunspot gems conf directory and add to the solr conf directory.
 Note that on windows the rake sunspot:solr:start task does not work since windows does not support the fork() directive, use rake sunspot:solr:run instead or install in a servlet container like tomcat

 = Delayed job setup